 Bagna Cauda is a dish from the Piedmont region of Northwest Italy.
 Italians typically eat this warm dip in the fall and winter paired with vegetables.

 The rendered chicken fat is tossed with cubes of fresh bread and cooked into flavorful, crispy croutons served over bitter radicchio.
-It’s paired with salsa verde made from chopped herbs, umami packed flavors of anchovy, briney capers and zesty lemon.
+I pair the chicken with salsa verde made from chopped herbs, umami packed flavors of anchovy, briney capers and zesty lemon.

-This salad can simply be served over rice or greens or piled onto slices of thick sourdough bread and griddled for a Korean twist on the classic tuna melt.
+Serve this tuna salad simply over rice or greens or pile it onto slices of thick sourdough bread cooked on a griddle with cheese for a Korean twist on the classic tuna melt.
+Tuna salad is one of my favorite easy canned fish meals!

 There are many different variations of a Niçoise salad.
 Niçoise salad is a dish from Nice, the South of France and apart from a few core ingredients the rest are very flexible and can be easily substituted based on seasonal availability.